hydrobyte/McJSON/README.md

 ```

 ### Inspect the content of an object
-Let's see how to isnpect all the inner data structure, types and values of a `TMcJsonItem` object.
+Let's see how to inspect all the inner data structure, types and values of a `TMcJsonItem` object.
 ```c++
 //---------------------------------------------------------------------------
 void